docsforadobe/after-effects-scripting-guide/docs/general/application.md

 `app.openFast(file)`
 <br/>

-#### WARNING
-This method/property is officially undocumented and was found via research.
+!> **Warning:** This method/property is officially undocumented and was found via research.
 The information here may be inaccurate, and this whole method/property may disappear or stop working some point.
 Please contribute if you have more information on it!

 **Description**